csorianot/godmc_wiki/Home.md

 Perform a GWAS on every methylation probe available in the sample.
 Variations of this analysis will be performed, including a standard methQTL using bestguess imputed SNPs, a CNV-methQTL analysis using CNVs inferred from methylation arrays, and a var-methQTL analysis which looks for SNPs that influence the variance of a probe.

-**IMPORTANT: Please note in the first phase of GoDMC we are focusing on blood samples of Europeans only.** However, after we have established our methQTL catalogue we would definitely like to do a transethnic and intertissue comparison.
+**IMPORTANT: Please note in the first phase of GoDMC we are focusing on blood samples of Europeans only.
+Datasets should have at least 100 individuals.** However, after we have established our methQTL catalogue we would definitely like to do a transethnic and intertissue comparison.

 ### GWAS and GREML analysis
 We will be performing a GWAS on age accelerated residuals (AAR), smoking status as predicted by methylation, and cell count proportions.